magomimmo/modern-cljs/doc/second-edition/tutorial-06.md

 Hopefully some day the `boot-cljs` maintainers will solve this issue in a less convoluted way.
 In the meantime, to bypass that incidental complexity, we are going to violate the above convention.
-A second tradeoff.
-Keep these two tradeoffs in mind, because you got two debits that sooner or later you're going to have to pay for.
+This is a second tradeoff.
+Keep these two tradeoffs in mind, because you've got two debits that sooner or later you're going to have to pay for.

 Let's apply this second tradeoff.